Register to enable "Calculate" button for pipe flow calculator.

 known as total dynamic head.

-Your program is great!
+Your pipe flow calculator is great!
 What are its limitations?
 Pipes must all have

 the same diameter.
 Pump curves cannot be implemented.